Episode 4:

 A Workforce Strategy for Honolulu County

-Honolulu is not lacking opportunity—it is lacking connection between opportunity types.
+Honolulu is not lacking opportunity—it is lacking connection between different types of opportunity.
 Workers are often able to enter the labor market through high-access sectors such as Transportation & Warehousing or Administrative & Support Services.
 However, advancing to higher-wage roles typically requires transitioning into other sectors—such as Information & Technology, Government, or Finance—where access is more limited and pathways are less visible.

 This means that upward mobility depends not just on job availability, but on the ability to navigate across sectors over time through connected mobility pathways.